awslabs/damo/README.md

 - ``wss_chron_change.png`` will show how the working set size has chronologically changed.

-You can show the images in a web page [1].
+You can show the images on a web page [1].
 Those made with other realistic workloads are also available [2,3,4].

 [1] https://damonitor.github.io/doc/html/latest/admin-guide/mm/damon/start.html#visualizing-recorded-patterns